asifmuntasir/frontend-design-template/README.md

 - React
 - Bootstrap 5
 - Remixicon
+- Material UI

 ## Live Demo
-For the link to the live demo, [Click here]
+For the link to the live demo, [Click here](https://frontend-design-template.vercel.app/)

 ## Getting Started
 To get a local copy up and running you just need to follow the following steps;